FindMySchool LogoFindMySchool

 The 2025 inspection noted that pupils are now achieving more highly than in the past due to a more ambitious curriculum.
 The previous discrepancy between strong sixth form results and weaker main school outcomes is no longer relevant; the singular focus is now on GCSE attainment.

-Progress 8 scores have historically hovered just below the national average (-0.13 in 2024), but internal data and inspection findings suggest this gap is closing as the new, more rigorous curriculum embeds in the lower years.
+Progress 8 scores have historically hovered just below the national average (-0.13 in the 2024-25 / 2025 GCSE dataset), but inspection findings suggest this gap is closing as the new, more rigorous curriculum embeds in the lower years.

 England ranks and key metrics (where available)